esoadamo/thesis/chapters/04 Services.md

 ## CryptPad

 CryptPad is a service that focuses mainly on E2EE cloud storage.
 It is similar to Proton Drive but with the addition of an entire office suite contained inside the web UI.
-The user can either self-host their CryptPad that instance, use the [official CryptPad](https://cryptpad.fr/) instance, or use one of [third-party instances](https://cryptpad.org/instances/).
+The user can either self-host their CryptPad instance, use the [official CryptPad](https://cryptpad.fr/) instance, or use one of [third-party instances](https://cryptpad.org/instances/).
 When using the official instance, any registered user obtains 1 GB of free storage, while with a paid subscription, it can be upgraded to 50 GB.
 Every stored file can be shared with other users or by a link.
 A specific feature is the ability of a document to self-destruct after being opened, e.g. by the recipient of the shared link to it, and a permanent chat for every document.
 Additionally, in the office suite, CryptPad integrates a calendar and the ability to create virtual teams with multiple users.

 For this thesis, the main downside of the CryptPad is the inability to integrate with other systems.
 To quote directly from the documentation: "The way encryption is currently used in CryptPad does not allow syncing with the local file system." [[@cryptPadFAQ]] This limitation severely decreases the ease of usage as any user must either keep all their document directly in the cloud or export them manually to the local drive.
 The second most significant obstacle, at least for the official instance, is that the maximum size of each file is only 25 MB for free accounts and 150 MB for the highest tier of paid accounts.